camara-tech/IFMA-Courses/doc/Notes.md

 These different fields of information could be categorized as follows:(pulling from the IFMA.org events calendar)

 - Course Information
+    - Name
+    - Description
-    - Course Name
+    - Course Syllabus
-    - Course Description(the html should be generated client-side...this is 2014, even IE 7 can do this)
     - Provided By
     - Start Date
     - End Date
-    - Delivery method - online, on-site, scheduled, on demand,etc.
+    - Delivery method(online, on-site, scheduled, on demand,etc.)
-    - possibly an image?
-    - Website URL/Register link
+    - Website URL
+    - Registration URL
     - College Accredited (yes or no)
-    - Credential (is it FMP, SFP, CFM?)
+    - Credential (FMP, SFP, CFM)
     - Has CEU
         - number of CEU
     - Level
+    - Instructor(links to instructor content type)
+    - Location (links to Location content type)
 - Location (offer the ability to lookup/autofill the information?)
     - Full Address
     	- Country
         - State/Province (if applicable)
         - City